Loading...

 Privacy Summary

-This privacy notice below explains what information we gather about you, what we use it for and who we share it with (the “Privacy Notice”).
-It also sets out your rights and who you can contact for more information or queries.
+This privacy notice explains what information we gather about you, what we use it for, and who we share it with (the “Privacy Notice”).
+It also explains the lawful bases for processing, how long your data is retained, the safeguards applied to cross-border transfers, and your rights under applicable data protection laws.
+In addition, it sets out your rights and who you can contact for more information or queries.

 Information About You that We Process